jonk4m/Eisenhower_Matrix/README.md

     - Some way of syncing a document.
 Probably best if it uses github or something under the hood
     - Ideally there's a way for phone user's to use this.
 Ranking from your phone would be a fun pass-time.
     - Definitely need to add an option for assigning tasks to different people(s).
-    - Would be cool to add a feature where if multiple people rank a task differently, it flags it as a point of contention to be hashed out.
+    - Would be cool to add a feature where if multiple people rank a task differently, it flags it as a point of contention to be hashed out
-    -
+  - I wonder if there would be any value to adding a deadline option.
+Maybe even several deadline options like Start-By, Mile-Stone-By, Due-By dates.
+  - Auditing the list is a tough nut to crack.
+Some tasks seem important at the time but end up not being very important.
+Same with Urgency.
+Having the user continuously audit the list I think is the only way to really combat this.

 </details>